American Airlines ending service to three cities due to pilot shortage

 An airline spokesperson said the company will drop service to Toledo, Ohio; Ithaca, New York.; and Islip, New York, on Sept.
 7 in response to a “regional pilot shortage.”

-“We’re extremely grateful for the care and service our team members provided to our customers in Islip, Ithaca and Toledo, and are working closely with them during this time,” the spokesperson said in an email to The Hill.
+“We’re extremely grateful for the care and service our team members provided to our customers in Islip, Ithaca and Toledo, and are working closely with them during this time,” the spokesperson said.
 “We’ll proactively reach out to customers scheduled to travel after this date to offer alternate arrangements.”

 Travel demand has surged, with large numbers of Americans taking trips for the first time since the start of the pandemic.
 The Transportation Security Administration said it screened about 2.44 million people at airports on Friday, a total greater than any other day since Nov.
 28, 2021.